Who administers the New York State Motorcycle Safety Program (NYSMSP)?

 Will I get a license after the course?

 You will receive a course completion card (which is sometimes referred to as a road test waiver card) after successfully completing the MSF Basic RiderCourse.
 This card, when presented with a valid NYS Driver License and Motorcycle Learner Permit at the DMV, will allow you to apply for a “Class M” Motorcycle License without taking the DMV motorcycle road test.
 Note- persons who do not possess a valid NYS driver license when presenting the BRC card will not be eligible to waive the DMV road test.
 Someone who intends to apply for a motorcycle-only license is not eligible for a waiver.
-Please be aware that tuition for the MSF Basic RiderCourse does not include DMV fees associated with obtaining your motorcycle license.

 Will I qualify for the road test waiver if I completed the course in another state?